1 Jesus spoke these words, lifted up His eyes to heaven, and said: “Father, the hour has come. Glorify Your Son, that Your Son also may glorify You,

 The Son would glorify the Father by His work on earth.
 God’s glorious attributes were brought to focus at the cross, the resurrection, and the coronation of the Son in heaven.
 The ultimate end of the Son’s glorification is the glorification of the Father.
 The Son would glorify the Father by means of the cross.

 There is a divine timetable for each believer.

 Jesus lived on a divine timetable while on earth.
 The hour of His death was set in eternity past.
-He was the lamb slain arranged from the foundation of the world (Ga 4:4).
+He was the Lamb slain, arranged from the foundation of the world (Ga 4:4).
 Our times are also in God’s hands (Ps 31:15).

-Jesus does not pray for Himself in a selfish way.
+Jesus did not pray for Himself in a selfish way.
 He prayed that the will of the Father be done.
 He did not ask the Father to save Him from the cross but to glorify both the Father and Himself through it.
 The glory of the Son was also the glory of the Father.
 It was a prayer of sustaining grace.